pandas-dev/pandas/doc/source/roadmap.rst

 * Easier extensibility with new logical types
 * Better user control over memory use and layout
 * Improved microperformance
+* Option to provide a C / Cython API to pandas' internals

 See `these design documents <https://dev.pandas.io/pandas2/internal-architecture.html#removal-of-blockmanager-new-dataframe-internals>`__ for more.